pranavkrish04/tourpran.ninja/_posts/2021-05-09-simple-ret2shellcode-training1.md

 PIE:
 * position independent excecutable: will randomise the address of the code and PLT.
-* point to note : the libc address will always be different cause they are PIC (Position Independent Code). even they dont know where they are loded lmao.
+* point to note : the libc address will always be different cause they are PIC (Position Independent Code).
+Even they dont know where they are laoded lmao.

 RWX:
 * Read, write and execute : It'll tell us if the binary has segments that we can write and excecute.